 - It provides high stability.
 It rarely slows down or freezes and there is no need to reboot it after a short time.

-- It maintain the privacy of the user.
+- It maintains the privacy of the user.

 - The performance of the Linux system is much higher than other operating systems.
 It allows a large number of people to work at the same time and it handles them efficiently.

 - It is network friendly.

 - The flexibility of Linux is high.
-There is no need to install a complete Linux suit; you are allowed to install only required components.
+There is no need to install a complete Linux suite; you are allowed to install only the required components.

 - Linux is compatible with a large number of file formats.

 - It is fast and easy to install from the web.
-It can also install on any hardware even on your old computer system.
+It can also install it on any hardware even on your old computer system.

 - It performs all tasks properly even if it has limited space on the hard disk.

 Disadvantages of Linux

 - It is not very user-friendly.
 So, it may be confusing for beginners.